imkheong/cka_training_130do/k-labs/lab12/README.md

 # Step 1
  * Configure vm001 VM to access Kubernetes Cluster ( install az cli & kubectl )
  * Perform this on Azure Cloud shell ( private key to access vm001 only available on Azure Cloud Shell )

+ >> WARNING: SKIP THIS IF YOU ARE NOT USING AZURE AKS!!! ( SKIP to Step 1A)

 ```sh

 # @Azure:~$  VMIP=$(az vm show -d -g vm001_rg -n vm001 --query "publicIps" -o tsv)